gitninopizzo/ufc/README.md

 I used python to do all of the scraping of the data and creation of the rankings.
 I used HTML to create the website

+I primarily kept my work in a Jupyter Notebook but I put some of my code into two python files in this repository.
+Those files show how I went about getting the data for the fighters and the fights.

 https://gitninopizzo.github.io/ufc

+I got all of the data that I used from http://www.ufcstats.com/statistics/events/completed and http://www.ufcstats.com/statistics/fighters